Skip to content

 Figs are unfortunately not always vegan

-As there is absolutely nothing about the fruit itself that indicates an animal origin, most people assume that figs are vegan.
-But on closer inspection, this assumption is seriously flawed, as the death of a fig wasp is essential for the fruit to reproduce.
+Since there is absolutely nothing about the fruit itself that indicates an animal origin, most people assume that figs are vegan.
+But on closer inspection, this assumption is seriously flawed, since the death of a fig wasp is indispensable for the reproduction of the fruit.

-Nevertheless, I must admit that this is not the exploitation of animals or Cruelty to animals is about.
-Accordingly, most vegans eat all types of figs, as we are at least to some extent in a gray area.
+Nevertheless, I must admit that this is not the exploitation of animals or cruelty to animals acts.
+Accordingly, most vegans eat all types of figs, since we are at least to some extent in a gray area.

 However, the definitive vegan fig alternative is to grow your own self-pollinating fig varieties in your own fruit and vegetable garden.

-I hope I have been able to help you with this blog post.
-Do you have any questions, suggestions or other tips for vegan figs?
+I hope that I could help you with this blog post.
+Do you have any questions, suggestions or further tips for vegan figs?
 Then I look forward to your comment!

 Christoph from CareElite - Plastic-free living